renatus777rr/arduino-uefi-firmware/README.md

 To get into UEFI press the button on joystick module.
 And to leave press same button.
 # What needed for this project?
 Small 128x64 oled screen, joystick module.

+# What can i do for it?
+Anything, run your program after 5 delay of uefi.
+Or boot your custom os after delay.
+Anything.
+And mod it.